rafalp/Misago/dev-docs/plugins/hooks/check-edit-thread-post-permission-hook.md

     ...
 ```

 Misago function used to check if the user has permission to edit a post in a thread.
-It raises Django's `PermissionDenied` with an error message if they can't.
+It raises Django's `PermissionDenied` with an error message if they don't.

 ### Arguments